-Step 6 - Arranging Payment
+Step 6 - Funding Your Stay

 An email confirmation of your booking is usually sent to you, confirming the next steps.

-Step 7 - Admit to treatment
+Step 7 - Admission Into Treatment

 Thanks so much for reading the ultimate guide on finding rehab treatment in Caldicot.